Sorunome/matrix-synchrotron-balancer/README.md

  - `balancer`: Balancer configs
    - `interval`: (int) interval, in seconds, how often the balancer does logic
    - `relocate_min_cpu`: (float) only relocate users if the synchrotron has a CPU usage of at least this much
-   - `relocate_threashold`: (float) if the maximum synchrotron load is this much larger than the minimum one, start relocating
+   - `relocate_threshold`: (float) if the maximum synchrotron load is this much larger than the minimum one, start relocating
-   - `relocate_counter_threashold`: (float) to limit sudden bursts to relocate stuff unneededly, relocate only after this many balancer ticks have progressed
+   - `relocate_counter_threshold`: (float) to limit sudden bursts to relocate stuff unneededly, relocate only after this many balancer ticks have progressed
    - `relocate_cooldown`: (float) how much the relocate counter is decreased per relocated user